edgedelta/docs/docs/appendices/on-prem-rehydration.md

 ## Overview

-You can use this document to learn how to deploy rehydration components to a K8s cluster.
+You can use this document to learn how to deploy and run rehydration components on your own infrastructure (on-prem).

+This process is useful if you have sensitve data that cannot leave your infrastructure.

 ***

-## Review Related Concepts
+## Understand Rehydration  Concepts

 **Archiving**
 <p>
 <p>By default, the Edge Delta agent archives logs on customer S3 buckets owned by Edge Delta.
 This action can be disabled for user-owned S3 buckets.
-<p>A custom S3 bucket (or GCS, Blob, Minio, etc.) can be created in the [integrations page](https://app.edgedelta.com/integrations) in the Edge Delta Admin portal.
+<p>A custom S3 bucket (or GCS, Blob, Minio, etc.) can be created in the Integrations page of the Edge Delta Admin portal.
 <p>After you create and add the bucket to a workflow in the agent configuration, the agent will start to send gzipped logs to the custom bucket.

 **Rehydration**